One-size-fits-all calorie recommendations do not work.

 Generally, a person's energy expenditure becomes less as they get lighter - meaning that you will inevitably plateau.
 The amount of food intake that once resulted in weight loss, will now only maintain2.

-The Extreme Fat Loss level is listed to show the lowest calorie amount that could be considered.
+The Extreme Fat Loss level shows the lowest calorie amount that can be considered.
 It should be seen as the exception rather than the rule.

 It truly is better to burn the fat than to starve it.